 Friday Flashback: Sunshine, golf & gladiators

 In my life this week… The past few days have been gorgeous here in Northeast Oklahoma.
 Today it is in the mid 70s and sunny.
-My husband came home from working at the Daylight Donuts shops we own and took […]
+My husband came home from working at the Daylight Donuts shops we own and took our son Joel golfing.
+On Thursday mornings, Joel goes with […]